Audience Builder Reference

 Preview and size estimation

-- Automatic preview: When you open a saved audience, RudderStack runs a preview automatically.
-It re-runs after every save.
+- Automatic preview: A preview runs when you open a saved audience and after every save.

-- Manual preview: Use the Calculate size button to preview unsaved changes in the builder.
+- Manual preview: Use Calculate size to preview unsaved changes.

 Examples

-The following examples are drawn from a typical ecommerce Data Graph where Customers is the base entity and is related to Accounts, Sales, Purchase, Customer Interactions, Products, and Stores.
+The following examples use a typical ecommerce Data Graph where Customers is the data source, related to Accounts, Sales, Customer Interactions, Products, and Stores.

 High value customers